Impairment Tests

 What are Impairment Tests in accordance with IFRS?

-Impairment Tests ensure that the assets shown in the balance sheet are not recognized above their actual recoverable amount.
-As part of this audit, the carrying amount of an asset is compared with its current market value or use value on a regular basis or in specific cases.
+Impairment Tests ensure that the entity’s assets are not recognized above their recoverable amount in the balance sheet.
+As part of this test, the carrying amount of an asset is compared with its fair value less cost to sale or value in use on a regular basis or in specific cases.

-If the carrying amount exceeds this calculated value, a corresponding depreciation is made to realistically represent the financial position.
-This procedure is primarily intended to protect creditors and to provide transparent information for the capital market.
+If the carrying amount exceeds this realizable value, a corresponding impairment is made to present the financial position realisably.

 The systematic review consistently prevents an overvaluation of assets and sustainably strengthens the quality of financial reporting.

-In addition, specific internal or external indications of an impairment, such as technological changes or significant market share losses, require an unscheduled review.
+In addition, specific internal or external indaicators of a potential impairment, such as technological changes or significant market value decreases, require a triggered review.

-During implementation, the carrying amount of an asset or a cash-generating unit is first compared with the recoverable amount.
+Firstly, the carrying amount of an asset or a cash-generating unit is compared with the recoverable amount.

-This recoverable amount corresponds to the higher value of the fair value minus sales costs and the usage value based on discounted cash flows.
-If the value determined in this way is below the carrying amount, a corresponding impairment is recorded in the balance sheet.
+This recoverable amount is the higher of fair value less costs to sell and value in use based on discounted cash flows.
+If the value determined in this manner is lower than the carrying amount, a corresponding impairment loss is recognized.

 What are the key challenges in impairment tests?